jeremydumoulin/evpv-simulator/README.md

-# EV-PV
+# evpv-simulator
-**The EV-PV (Electric Vehicles - Photovoltaics) model is an open-source Python tool designed to calculate the spatio-temporal charging needs of privately-owned electric vehicles (EVs) and the potential for locally installed solar photovoltaics (PV) to meet these needs.
+**The evpv-simulator (Electric Vehicles - Photovoltaics Simulator) model is an open-source Python tool designed to calculate the spatio-temporal charging needs of privately-owned electric vehicles (EVs) and the potential for locally installed solar photovoltaics (PV) to meet these needs.
 The tool is primarily suited for modeling mobility demand in cities on weekdays, for which it enables the endogenous computation of daily mobility demand by combining georeferenced data with state-of-the-art spatial trip distribution models.
 For PV generation, it relies on the PVLib toolbox and integrates various PV installation archetypes (e.g., rooftop, free-standing PV, etc.)..**

 Authors = Jeremy Dumoulin, Alejandro Pena-Bello, Noémie Jeannin, Nicolas Wyrsch